lowRISC/opentitan/hw/ip/spi_host/README.md

 }
 {{< /wavejson >}}

-When packing data into the TX FIFO, there are also no restrictions on the alignment of the data written to the {{< regref "TXDATA" >}} memory window, as it supports byte-enable signals.
+When packing data into the TX FIFO, there are also no restrictions on the alignment of the data written to the {{#regref spi_host.TXDATA }} memory window, as it supports byte-enable signals.
-This means that when copying bytes into {{< regref "TXDATA" >}} from unaligned firmware memory addresses, it is possible to use byte or half-word instructions.
+This means that when copying bytes into {{#regref spi_host.TXDATA }} from unaligned firmware memory addresses, it is possible to use byte or half-word instructions.
 Full-word instructions should however be used whenever possible, because each write consumes a full word of data in the TX FIFO regardless of the instruction size.
 Smaller writes will thus make inefficient use of the TX FIFO.